Credit Suisse faces penalties over Mozambique loan deals

 It also said Credit Suisse’s existing credit transactions with “financially weak and corruption-prone state or companies with guarantees from such states” must be reviewed by an independent third party.

-The Mozambique case, dating to activities between 2013 and 2016, highlights yet another episode of troubles for Credit Suisse.
+The Mozambique case highlights yet another episode of troubles for Credit Suisse.
 Earlier this year, FINMA said it was looking into possible penalties against Credit Suisse over its announcement of billions of dollars in losses linked to a default on margin calls by U.S.-based Archegos Capital.